-Recent waves of financial instability have sparked an acute interest in analytics for systemic risk measurement.
-This conference brings together most recent advances on computational tools for systemic risk identification and assessment.
-The scope of models and techniques includes systemic risk and early-warning indicators, network and contagion analysis, macro stress-testing, as well as measures of coinciding systemic stress and systemically important financial institutions.
-The key aim of the conference is to adopt methods and techniques from other disciplines, such as computer science, biology and physics, that use computer-intensive approaches, novel data sources, visual representations or interactive interfaces, among others.
+Even though the economic environment has been stable for a decade, we are still increasingly concerned about consistent financial instability.
+The development of artificial intelligence methods in finance poses new challenges and opportunities in our economic climate.
+This conference on systemic risk analytics will bring together the most recent advances in computational tools for systemic risk identification and assessment, and will look at future opportunities and threats presented by big data and artificial intelligence.
+In addition, the link between climate threats and economic policies will be investigated.
+The scope of models and techniques includes systemic risk and early-warning indicators, network and contagion analysis, macro stress-testing, optimal timing of macroprudential counter-measures as well as measures of coinciding systemic stress and systemically important financial institutions.
+A further aim of the conference is to adopt methods and techniques from other disciplines, such as computer science, engineering, biology and physics, which use computer-intensive approaches, novel data sources, visual representations and interactive interfaces, among other things.

-The themes of the conference cover policy and practitioner-oriented research related to systemic risk measurement.
-We solicit contributions covering a broad range of techniques related to systemic risk analytics, particularly related to the following three themes (but not limited to):
+The conference covers policy and practitioner-oriented research related to systemic risk measurement.
+We solicit contributions on a broad range of themes related to systemic risk analytics, particularly (but not limited to) the following:

 Tuomas Peltonen (European Systemic Risk Board)